Lawn & Garden Care

 - Mow High: Taller grass produces a thicker and denser root system, which slows the rate of runoff and absorbs more water.

 - Sweep it Up: Make sure your lawn clippings don't end up on the street, sidewalk, or driveway where they can be washed down into storm drains.
-You can drop off your green waste at Wes Green Landscape Management for free, or you can arrange curbside pick-up for a small fee.
+You can drop off your green waste at Steve Morris Logging in Glendale, or you can arrange curbside pick-up for a small fee.

 Chemical Use

-- Use Wisely: Use fertilizers, pesticides, herbicides, and insecticides only when necessary or not all.
+- Use Wisely: Use fertilizers, pesticides, herbicides, and insecticides only when necessary or not at all.
 When doing so, follow label instructions carefully and apply chemicals sparingly.
-When possible, use non-toxic alternatives
+When possible, use non-toxic alternatives.

 - Check the Weather: Never apply any chemicals or fertilizers when rain is predicted.
 Rain can wash away these chemicals into storm drains, which lead straight into our streams, local water bodies, and the ocean.